Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Monte Carlo Study

 \section{Monte Carlo Study}

-In this section, we analyze the finite sample performance of the analytical confidence bounds proposed in Section \ref{sec_Estimation1}.
-In particular, we evaluate the empirical coverage rates of the corresponding confidence intervals in a setup with heterogeneous effective treatment probabilities for all the decomposition parameters.
-We consider the case of three effective treatment levels and a univariate linear model for the heterogeneity analysis using different sample sizes and total number of confounding variables.
-In particular, in the final step, we regress the estimated pseudo outcomes on a single confounder and evaluate the coverage rates for the parameters of this linear predictor.
-We consider two ways to estimate the nuisance parameters (i) correctly specified parametric models and (ii) double machine learning estimators.
-For the latter we apply 2-fold cross-fitting using $\ell_1$-regularized linear regression for the outcome models as well as $\ell_1$-regularized multinomial logistic regression for the propensity scores.
-Tuning parameter selection is done via 5-fold cross-validation.
+In this section we analyze the finite sample performance of the analytical confidence bounds proposed in Section \ref{sec_Estimation1}.
+In particular, we evaluate the empirical coverage rates of the corresponding confidence intervals in setups with heterogeneous effective treatment probabilities for all the decomposition parameters.
+We consider the case of three effective treatment levels and a best linear predictor for the heterogeneity analysis using different sample sizes and total number of confounding variables including high-dimensional designs.
+In the heterogeneity step, we regress the estimated pseudo outcomes on a single confounder and evaluate the coverage rates for the parameters of the linear predictor.
+All nuisance parameters are estimated via 2-fold cross-fitting using $\ell_1$-regularized linear regression for the outcome models as well as $\ell_1$-regularized multinomial logistic regression for the propensity scores.\footnote{We have also conducted similar simulations for correctly specified parametric models.
+Coverage rates are similar or slightly better in small $n$/large $p$ setups.
+Results are available upon request.} Tuning parameter selection is done via 5-fold cross-validation.
 The true models satisfy the necessary sparsity assumptions required for high-quality approximation of the machine learning methods \cite{Belloni2013LeastModels,Farrell2015,Belloni2016Post-selectionControls}.
+We consider two parameterizations: Design A has linear log-odds and potential outcomes in the heterogeneity dimension while Design B also includes nonlinear components (sign, trigonometric, polynomial, and rectified linear functions).
 For more details on the designs please consider Appendix \ref{app_MCdesign}.

-Table \ref{tab_MCresults1PAR} contains the coverage rates of the confidence intervals based on \eqref{eq_CI1} using correctly specified parametric models at a significance level of $5\%$.
-All results are very close to their nominal coverage rate.
-For the smallest $n=1000$ and $k=100$, there is undercoverage for $\beta$ of 5 percentage points for the $rATE$ which largely vanishes for $n=5000$.
-For the other parameters, there are no relevant size distortions.